androportal/linux-on-aakash/README.rst

 #. `References <https://github.com/androportal/linux-on-aakash/blob/master/references.rst>`_

 #. `Click to download a ready to use ubuntu-12.10 custom lxde image.
-Untar and dd it carefully to 8GB sdcard <http://www.it.iitb.ac.in/AakashApps/repo/GNU-Linux-on-Aakash/12.10-lxde-bootLogo-0secUboot-close-expeyes-scilab-Oscad-16-06-2013.img.bz2>`_
+Untar and dd it carefully to 8GB sdcard <http://www.it.iitb.ac.in/AakashApps/repo/GNU-Linux-on-Aakash/12.10-Aakash2-Linux-27-08-2013.img.xz>`_

-MD5SUM for above GNU/Linux `bz2` image ``735cdc6cecaf7b9b9fa7739336cdd4bf``
+MD5SUM for above GNU/Linux `xz` image ``7cd09b85148c02ddbb4c92d1bf190d0d``

 To write(dd) image on an 8GB sdcard, you may use a graphical tool `ddMaker-1.0.1.all.deb <http://www.it.iitb.ac.in/AakashApps/repo/GNU-Linux-on-Aakash/ddmaker-1.0.1.all.deb>`_